Search String

 Clones & Ports of Atari's Asteroids 1979

 This article is concerned with computer-game clones and ports of Atari's Asteroids coinop of 1979.
-Asteroids-likes are defined by me as shoot 'em ups that feature 360° rotation and firing of the craft, thrust with inertia, and progressively destructible objects on a fixed-screen wrap-around or scrolling playfield that can be trucked.
+Asteroids-likes are defined by me as shoot 'em ups that feature 360° rotation and firing of the craft, thrust with inertia, and progressively destructible objects on a fixed-screen wrap-around playfield or scrolling playfield that can be trucked.

 The article is only concerned with Asteroids clones and ports that appeared on Western computer game machines.
 The clones and ports are presented chronologically.